marcinjahn/technology-notebook/src/docs/programming/gtk/gjs.md

     });
     ```

-    - `main.js` - most likely, you will instantaite the app here:
+    - `main.js` - most likely, you will instantiate the app here:

         ```js
         import 'gi://Gdk?version=4.0';